Classifying X-ray Binaries: A Probabilistic Approach: Algorithm description

 \section{Algorithm description}

-As expounded upon by \citet{gel13} in detail, prediction in the Bayesian paradigm essentially follows the following iterative scheme: first draw from the posterior distribution of model parameters and latent variables through a Monte Carlo simulation, and then draw from the predictive distribution of interest, which in our case is that of $Y_{pred}$, conditional on these draws.
+As described by \citet{gel13}, prediction in the Bayesian paradigm essentially follows the following iterative scheme: first draw from the posterior distribution of model parameters and latent variables through a Monte Carlo simulation, and then draw from the predictive distribution of interest, which in our case is that of $Y_{pred}$, conditional on these draws.
 Adapting this general strategy for our problem, Equations (4) and (5) from Section 3 suggest the following iterative algorithm for sampling from the posterior predictive distribution for the compact object type. \begin{itemize} \item Sample from the posterior distribution $p(Z_{train},\alpha,\beta,|X_{train},X_{pred},Y_{train})$ using elliptical slice sampling due to the joint multivariate normal distribution of $(\alpha, \beta,Z_{train})$.
-The method of elliptical slice sampling was introduced by \citet{mur10}. \item Sample the posterior latent variables at the prediction points, $Z_{pred}$, using the conditional multivariate normal distribution of $p(Z_{pred}|Z_{train},-)$, which has mean $\Sigma_{pred,train}\Sigma_{train,train}^{-1}Z_{train}$ and covariance matrix $\Sigma_{pred,pred}-\Sigma_{pred,train}\Sigma_{train,train}^{-1}\Sigma_{train,pred}$ due to fundamental properties of conditional MVN distributions.\footnote{Note that $\Sigma_{pred,train}$ is the submatrix consisting of the rows $N_{train}+1$ to $N_{pred}+N_{train}$ and columns $1$ to $N_{train}$ of $\Sigma$.
-The other submatrices of $\Sigma$ used in the previous formula are analogously defined.} \item Sample from $Y_{pred}$ from a multinomial distribution conditional on the posterior latent draw of $Z_{pred}, \alpha,\beta$, where as aforementioned the probability for $Y_{pred_k}$ to be of type $l$ is proportional to $\exp[\alpha_l+\beta_lZ_{pred_{k,l}}]$. \end{itemize} Additionally we set $\sigma^2 = 1$, and $\phi$ = 0.1. \footnote{More judicious ways of selecting these parameters are discussed in Section 5.}
+The method of elliptical slice sampling was introduced by \citet{mur10}. \item Sample the posterior latent variables at the prediction points, $Z_{pred}$, using the conditional multivariate normal distribution of $p(Z_{pred}|Z_{train},-)$, which has mean $\Sigma_{pred,train}\Sigma_{train,train}^{-1}Z_{train}$ and covariance matrix $\Sigma_{pred,pred}-\Sigma_{pred,train}\Sigma_{train,train}^{-1}\Sigma_{train,pred}$ due to fundamental properties of conditional MVN distributions. $\Sigma$ is the covariance matrix for the latent variables, $pred$ corresponds to test prediction points, and $train$ corresponds to training points. \item Sample from $Y_{pred}$ from a multinomial distribution conditional on the posterior latent draw of $Z_{pred}, \alpha,\beta$, where as aforementioned the probability for $Y_{pred_k}$ to be of type $l$ is proportional to $\exp[\alpha_l+\beta_lZ_{pred_{k,l}}]$. \end{itemize} Additionally we set $\sigma^2 = 1$ and $\phi$ = 0.1. \footnote{More judicious ways of selecting these parameters are discussed in Section 5.}

 Elliptical slice sampling is a Monte Carlo algorithm developed to simulate from a posterior probability distribution where the prior distribution is jointly multivariate normal, a condition that holds in our model as discussed in Section 3.
 As explained by \citet{mur10}, this is a scenario where traditional Monte Carlo methods applied within a Bayesian context, such as Gibbs sampling or Metropolis-Hastings, perform poorly.
 Routines to implement elliptical slice sampling and draw from the posterior distribution of $Z_{pred}$ and $Y_{pred}$ were written in the R programming language using the Rcpp, RcppEigen and RcppArmadillo packages for the efficient inline implementations of linear algebraic routines in C++ \citep{r15, bat13, edd13, edd14, sky15}.
 Additional packages used in the testing and development of this code were mvtnorm and MASS \citep{genz14, ven02}.
 As discussed by \citet{mur10}, the computational impediments of elliptical slice sampling stem primarily from determining the Cholesky decomposition of and inverting a multivariate normal covariance matrix.
 RcppEigen and RcppArmadillo provide efficient implementations for determining the Cholesky decomposition and performing matrix inversion that can be conveniently included directly within R code.
 This code, along with the RXTE ASM data, is freely available at \texttt{https://github.com/ggopalan/XRay-Binary-Classification}.